 If you are a person who gets depressed during the Christmas holidays, you are not alone.
 A feeling of sadness may be noticed as the Summer comes to an end, kids go back to school.
 SAD happens when the Fall months as the hours of sunlight gets shorter.

 It is helpful to discover the root cause of the depression so that you know how best to approach it.
 It may be something as basic as your parents divorcing around Christmas, SAD, (seasonal affective disorder) or some other triggers associated with trauma.

 It is heightened and more painful, because of the hyper-commercialization of the holiday!
 It is almost impossible to get away from, it unless you move to a country that does not celebrate the holiday.
 You might not be able to run away from it all, but there are helpful ways to lessen the Winter Blues.

 Seasonal Affective Disorder

-Seasonal Affective Disorder, is a depression that is educed, by the shortening of the days, and when there are less hours of sunshine.
+Seasonal Affective Disorder, is a depression that is induced, by the shortening of the days, and when there is less sunshine.
 This conditions usually occurs, between the Fall and Winter months.
 It is different than clinical depression which can occur anytime, whereas SAD only occurs during the holiday seasons.

-One of the recommended treatments for this type of depression, is light therapy.
-Light therapy, is the use of lighting, calibrated to simulate the affects or natural sunlight.
+One of the recommended treatments for this type of depression is light therapy.
+Light therapy, is the use of lighting, calibrated to simulate the effects or natural sunlight.
 Those who use this method, have been said to experience more energy and a lifting of the mood and thoughts.